Cannovia CBD - Better Wellness, Naturally

 How Does CBG Make You Feel?

-CBG products do not have psychoactive effects, but they can help balance your body’s responses to daily stressors, helping you feel calmer when overwhelmed.
 It’s a popular choice for people who are looking to boost their productivity, energy, and motivation naturally, whether at school, work, or out and about.

 Some people report feeling more alert and focused after taking CBG, while others say that it helps to reduce anxiety and promote relaxation.
-It is also thought to have anti-inflammatory and analgesic properties.

 We cover CBG’s effects in detail in another article.